pusher/pusher-websocket-swift/README.md

 ```
 </details>

-In the above snippet, we use the `dataAsJSON` property of  [`PusherEvent`](#pusherevent), which contains the data payload parsed from the JSON string into Swift objects.
-You can also choose to decode the JSON string yourself.
-The `data` property of  [`PusherEvent`](#pusherevent) contains the raw JSON string and you can use the Swift `JSONDecoder` to decode the JSON into a Codable Class or Struct.
+In the above snippet, the `data` property of  [`PusherEvent`](#pusherevent) contains the string representation of the data you passed when you triggered the event.
+If you passed an object then that object will have been serialized to JSON.
+You can parse the JSON as approriate.
+You can make use of [`JSONSerialization`](https://developer.apple.com/swift/blog/?id=37), or you can use the `JSONDecoder` to decode the JSON into a Codable Class or Struct.
 See the Apple docs: [Encoding and Decoding Custom Types](https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types).
+For example:

 ```swift
 struct PriceUpdate: Codable {